rivaldivlns/sales_application_using_php_and_mysql/README.md

-# Sales Application using PHP and MySQL
+# Web Application using PHP and MySQL

 This repository contains the source code for a sales application developed using PHP and MySQL.